 I’m in a reflective mood as I write this.
 It has been just over a week since the verdict of the infamous Ulster rape trial was announced.
 The outcome left me heartbroken in many ways, but I have since been heartened by the uprising of protests across Ireland against sexism and injustice.
 One friend of mine organised a small protest in Geneva, Switzerland, which was a deeply moving gesture of solidarity on her part.
 The news cycle has moved on to other stories – as it always does – but the impact of this trial will continue to linger on in the minds of Irish women and those who support us for a long time to come.

-I know very little about numerology, but I have been reflecting lately on something that was said in January by Amanda Ellis, who often discusses both political and spiritual topics, and how the two can intersect with one another in surprising ways.
+I have been reflecting lately on something that was said in January by Amanda Ellis, who often discusses both political and spiritual topics, and how the two can intersect with one another in surprising ways.
 She pointed out in one of her YouTube videos at the start of this year that 2018 – when all of its digits are added together – reduces down to the number 11.
 She spoke of the two 1s in that number being representative of duality: of two pillars standing side by side, diametrically opposed to one another, but at the same time, forming one complete whole.
 The two digits in 11 reduce down to the number 2, which further emphasises those conflicting themes of duality and union.

 “2018 can be a year of enormous breakthrough and hope, but it also holds the potential for determined pushback and retaliation from those who are determined to maintain the status quo at all costs.”

-Amanda Ellis’ image of the two 1s in the number 11 as immovable pillars in conflict with one another, each representing two very different aspects of humanity – the side of us that wants to move on from the scars of the past and create a new, more compassionate way of operating in this world, and that side of us that wants to hang on for dear life, even as the old way of doing things crumbles around our ears – has been of some help to me in my efforts to understand what has been going on in the world of late.
+Amanda Ellis’ image of the two 1s in the number 11 as immovable pillars in conflict with one another, each representing two very different aspects of humanity – the side of us that wants to move on from the scars of the past and create a new, more compassionate way of operating in this world, and that side of us that wants to hang on for dear life, even as the old way of doing things crumbles around our ears – has helped me in my efforts to understand what has been going on in the world of late.

 It has been reported that the woman was driven to carry out the shooting because she believed that YouTube was censoring her videos and stunting her channel’s growth.
 There must have been deeper problems than that going on in her life, of course – many people have been angered by YouTube’s business model over the years, and as far as I’m aware, none of them have been compelled to go out and shoot people over it – but that is the motive being reported in the media.
 The woman is now dead and cannot explain what drove her to carry out this attack.
 It’s impossible for anyone to know exactly why it happened.

 There is one other element of this tragic incident that should be highlighted.
 I am neither a U.S. resident nor a person of colour, so I would never claim to be an expert on this issue, but the one thing I do know is this: shooting at innocent human beings with the aim of seriously wounding them or ending their lives is always a reprehensible act, and the racial background of the perpetrator should never be a relevant factor when judging these cases … but sadly, it often is.
 There have been countless cases over the years where white people have walked free after killing unarmed, defenceless people of colour.
-Whenever a person of colour commits a crime of any kind, they are judged more harshly than a white person in exactly the same situation would be.
+Whenever a person of colour commits a crime of any kind, they are judged far more harshly than a white person in exactly the same situation would be.
 These facts have rightfully provoked enormous outrage, but it seems that very little is being done to address the problem.

 Christopher Sebastian – a black vegan activist whose work I greatly admire – ironically remarked, “Well now, what’s really interesting is to see if we can get some gun control going if female ‘Muslim’ vegans are shooting up white workplaces.”

 I’m not sure whether or not this shooter was actually Muslim.
 Some people are saying that she may, in fact, have been of the Bahá’í faith.
-Sadly, I think the actual reality of whatever religious affiliation she had will make very little difference to those who are determined to use this incident as a means of vilifying and scapegoating all religious and ethnic minority communities in general.
+Sadly, I think the actual reality of her religious affiliation will make very little difference to those who are determined to use this incident as a means of vilifying and scapegoating all religious and ethnic minority communities in general.
 The fact that the person behind the YouTube shooting was female is also a highly unusual feature of this case.
 According to an analysis by USA Today, women are suspects in just 6% of U.S. mass shooting incidents.

 I don’t want to engage in any further speculation about the incident – I didn’t know the woman, I don’t know what was happening in her life, and I don’t know the full facts of the situation – so there is not much more to be said, except that it must have been deeply tragic for all involved.
 I hope with all of my heart that everyone who was injured makes a full recovery, and that all who witnessed the attack – or who were in the building when it happened – will be able to access any psychological support they need to cope with it.